-Applicants should describe the management structure and staffing of the project and include information describing the roles and responsibility of key organizational and functional components and personnel.
-This section should describe the experience and capability of the applicant and any contractors that will be used to implement the project and highlight any previous experience implementing projects of similar design or magnitude.
+Applicants should describe the management structure and staffing of the project and include information describing the roles and responsibilities of the key organizational and functional components and personnel.
+This section should describe the experience and capabilities of the applicant and any contractors that will be used to implement the project and highlight any previous experience implementing projects of similar design or magnitude.
 The management and organizational structure described should match the staff needs necessary to accomplish the tasks outlined in the project work plan.

-Position descriptions and resumes for key positions/personnel should be submitted as an attachment.
+- Position descriptions and resumes for key positions/personnel should be submitted as an attachment. - d.

-d.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures

 Applicants should describe how performance will be documented, monitored, and evaluated, including how the impact of the strategy implemented and/or enhancement will be determined.
-It should also discuss plans for sustainability, i.e., how the program will continue to operate beyond the period of the grant award.
-If personnel costs are supported by grant funds, specific discussion of how these positions will be maintained beyond the period of the grant award should be included.

 Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to the SMART Office as part of their reporting requirements.
+Performance measures are included as an alert that successful applicants will be required to submit specific data to SMART Office as part of their reporting requirements.
 For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.